vocdoni/vocdoni-node/swarm/README.md

 A library to facilitate the usage of Swarm as a standalone tool.

-## SimplePss
+## PSS

 PSS is the swarm protocol for sending messages, similar to IPFs/PubSub and Ethereum/Whisper.
 It shares the Whisper cryptography and adds a routing layer based on Kademlia DHT.

-Using Swarm/PSS as a devp2p standalone protocol is hard, so this library aims to abstract the implementation and make it easy to integrate with any GoLang project.
+Using Swarm/PSS as a standalone protocol is hard, so this library aims to abstract the implementation and make it easy to integrate with any Go Lang project.

 Download the library.
 ```